-Listen carefully to what the caller is telling you.
-It is easy to be distracted and let your mind wander or even do other things like clean up your desk or eat.
-But the time with the caller should be all about them, and solving their issue is your number one priority.
-This applies to angry callers.
-Remain calm and listen.
-Arguing with them will not help them.
+Always listen carefully to what the caller is telling you.
+While on the phone, It is easy to be distracted and let your mind wander or even do other things like clean up your desk or eat.
+But the time you or your operators spend with the caller should be all about them.
+Solving the caller's issue is an operator's first priority.

 Ensure that you help the caller in some way.
 Even if you can’t help them with the exact issue they are calling about, provide direction like the name and number of a person who can help them.

 Callers appreciate an operator that is sympathetic and able to provide value to them.

 Once you've confirm that you've assisted the caller to the best of your ability, show your gratitude for their call.
 Let them know that you appreciate them as a customer, and encourage them to call again with any further issues.

 Taking business calls can be more challenging than it sounds.
 You must give your full attention to the caller while remaining calm and positive.
 Each call is different, but with a little preparation and focus, you can ensure that every caller will become an engaged and satisfied customer.